-- 2. Where proposals seek to improve the condition, connection, public realm, lighting and safety of existing alleyways, these will be supported where it provides better accessibility and connections to other parts of the village. - 3.
+- Where proposals seek to improve the condition, connection, public realm, lighting and safety of existing alleyways, these will be supported where it provides better accessibility and connections to other parts of the village. - 2.3.
+Support the provision of a new direct footpath between Sudbrooke and Nettleham. - 3.4.
 Where new alleyways are proposed, these shall be easily accessible, well-lit and safe for all users including those with disabilities.

-Figure 13: Public rights of way
+Figure 1013: Public rights of way